Stedi/jsonata-rs/README.md

 "Hello, world!"
 ```

-The expression and input can be specified on the command line, but that requires manual escaping.
+The expression and input can be specified on the command line, which requires manual escaping.
 Alternatively, they can be provided from files.
 Here's the `--help` output:

 ```
 # jsonata --help